-- substantially modify, destroy or isolate an area of important habitat of the migratory species; - result in harmful invasive species becoming established in the Application Area; or - seriously disrupt the life cycle of an ecologically significant proportion of a population of the species.
+- substantially modify, destroy or isolate an area of important habitat of the migratory species; - result in harmful invasive species becoming established in the site; or - seriously disrupt the life cycle of an ecologically significant proportion of a population of the species.

-The proposed mining is not expected to have a significant effect upon the health and viability of any threatened or migratory species listed under the provisions of the EPBC Act.
+The proposed longwall mining is not expected to have a significant effect upon the health and viability of any threatened or migratory species listed under the provisions of the EPBC Act.

-Given the proposal will not impact on matters of national environmental significance, approval from the Commonwealth Minister for the Environment, Heritage and the Arts is not required.
+Given the proposed longwall mine will not impact on matters of national environmental significance, approval from the Commonwealth Minister for the Environment, Heritage and the Arts is not required.

-CONCLUSION
+6 CONCLUSION

-The Application Area is characterised by River Oak Forest along the Bowmans Creek Riparian Corridor and grassland.
-No threatened flora species have been identified within the Application Area.
+The site is characterised by River Oak Forest along the Bowmans Creek Riparian Corridor and grassland.
+No threatened flora species have been identified within the site.

 The endangered River Red Gum population in the Hunter Catchment was identified adjacent to Bowmans Creek to the west of the subsidence impact zone during previous investigations.
-Whilst this population will not be impacted by the current proposal the identification of this endangered population requires the development of appropriate amelioration measures.
-Management of this endangered population will form part of the flora and fauna management plan.
+Whilst this population will not be impacted by the current proposal the identification of this endangered population requires the development of appropriate amelioration measures prior to the commencement of mining under Bowmans Creek.
+Management of this endangered population forms part of an existing flora and fauna management plan for the approved underground mining activities.